Dark Degeneracy in DESI DR2: Interacting or Evolving Dark Energy?: Theoretical Framework

-These relations show that while the energy density of the unified dark fluid $\rho_d$ is the same in both pictures, the constituent densities $(\tilde{\rho}_c, \tilde{\rho}_x)$ and $(\bar{\rho}_c, \bar{\rho}_x)$ evolve differently.
-Consequently, their present-day density parameters will differ ($\bar{\Omega}_{c0} \neq \tilde{\Omega}_{c0}$, $\bar{\Omega}_{x0} \neq \tilde{\Omega}_{x0}$).
 From a theoretical perspective, this arises because Einstein’s equations constrain only the total energy–momentum tensor, without fixing the contributions of its individual components.
 From an observational perspective, although the Hubble rate is identical in the two scenarios, the corresponding values of the cosmological parameters differ, and this distinction plays a central role in the statistical analysis presented in this paper.